-- 59. (1) A person aggrieved by the fact that a trademark is or may be registered may, subject to subsection (4), make an application ("non-use application") to the Registrar for the trademark to be removed from the Register. - (2) The non-use application: - (a) must be made by filing the approved form; and - (b) may be made about any or all of the goods and/or services for which the trademark is registered. - (3) The Registrar must: - (a) give notice of the application to the registered owner of the trademark; and - (b) publish a notice of the application in the Gazette. - (4) The non-use application may be made: - (a) if it is on the ground referred to in paragraph (4)(a)-at any time after the filing date for the application for the registration of the trade mark; and - (b) if it is on the ground referred to in paragraph (4)(b)-at any time after a period of 5 years has passed from the filing date in respect of the application for the registration of the trade mark. - (5) A non-use application may be made on either or both of the following grounds, and on no other grounds: - (a) that, on the day on which the application for the registration of the trade mark was filed, the applicant for registration had no intention in good faith: - (i) to use the trade mark in Vanuatu; or - (ii) to authorise the use of the trade mark in Vanuatu; or - (iii) to assign the trade mark to a body corporate for use by the body corporate in Vanuatu;
+- 59. (1) A person aggrieved by the fact that a trademark is or may be registered may, subject to subsection (4), make an application ("non-use application") to the Registrar for the trademark to be removed from the Register. - (2) The non-use application: - (a) must be made by filing the approved form; and - (b) may be made about any or all of the goods and/or services for which the trademark is registered. - (3) The Registrar must: - (a) give notice of the application to the registered owner of the trademark; and - (b) publish a notice of the application in the Gazette. - (4) The non-use application may be made: - (a) if it is on the ground referred to in paragraph (5)(a)-at any time after the filing date for the application for the registration of the trade mark; and - (b) if it is on the ground referred to in paragraph (5)(b)-at any time after a period of 5 years has passed from the filing date in respect of the application for the registration of the trade mark. - (5) A non-use application may be made on either or both of the following grounds, and on no other grounds: - (a) that, on the day on which the application for the registration of the trade mark was filed, the applicant for registration had no intention in good faith: - (i) to use the trade mark in Vanuatu; or for the goods and/or services to which the non-use application relates and that the registered owner:

+- (ii) to authorise the use of the trade mark in Vanuatu; or - (iii) to assign the trade mark to a body corporate for use by the body corporate in Vanuatu;